lmerchant/convert_line_p_to_exchange/Readme.md

 formats and which need to be converted to exchange format.

 Dates use both / and - in dates.
-File says dates of form YYYY/MM/DD but really of form DD-MM-YY or DD/MM/YYYY.
+File says dates of form YYYY/MM/DD but really of form DD-MM-YY, DD-MM-YYY or DD/MM/YYYY.
 Will be converted to exchange YYYYMMDD

 For FIL:START TIME YYYY/MM/DD, use two different versions for date